ewanc26/bluesky-moon-tracker/README.md

 ### Debug Mode

+When `DEBUG_MODE` is set to `true` in `config.env`:

+- If `BLUESKY_USERNAME` and `BLUESKY_PASSWORD` are provided, the bot will attempt to post to Bluesky immediately upon starting.
-When `DEBUG_MODE` is set to `true` in `config.env`, the bot will not post to Bluesky.
-Instead, it will log all possible combinations of moon phase messages to the console at once, demonstrating the message generation for various moon phases and months.
-This is useful for testing message generation and length without making actual posts.
+- If Bluesky credentials are not provided, the bot will log all possible combinations of moon phase messages to the console, demonstrating message generation without making actual posts.

+This is useful for testing the full posting functionality or just the message generation.

 ## Contributing